MedicineToken/Medical-SAM-Adapter/README.md

  ## News
  - [TOP] Join in our [Discord](https://discord.gg/EqbgSPEX) to ask questions and discuss with others.
  - [TOP] 24-03-02 We have released our pre-trained Adapters in [Medical-Adapter-Zoo](https://huggingface.co/KidsWithTokens/Medical-Adapter-Zoo/tree/main).
-Try it without painful training 😉
+Try it without painful training 😉 Credit: @shinning0821
  - 23-05-10.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.
  - 23-05-11.
 GitHub Dicussion opened.
 You guys can now talk, code and make friends on the playground 👨‍❤️‍👨.
  - 23-12-22.
 Released data loader and example case on [REFUGE](https://refuge.grand-challenge.org/) dataset.
 Credit: @jiayuanz3